ethancaballero/Unity_ML_Agents__Multi_Agent__Model_vs_EnvRender__time_ratio__benchmark/README.md

-# Unity ML-Agents Multi-Agent Time Balance (between model & environment) Benchmark
+# Unity ML-Agents Multi-Agent Time Ratio (between model & environment) Benchmark

 This benchmarks the ratio of time spent running a given multi-agent Unity environment vs time spent running the forward and/or backwards_update passes of all the rl agent models that act in a given multi-agent Unity environment.
 This repo provides project files for building/editing multiple different multi-agent Unity environment, and it also provides code for benchmarking the ratio of time spent.